Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 To receive Medicaid reimbursement for services rendered to Medicaid recipients, providers must enroll online in the Florida Medicaid program.
 The completed application and all applicable forms can be submitted online.

-Visit the Important Links section of this page for more enrollment information.
+Visit the "Additional Resources" section of this page for more enrollment information.
 Take the next step toward becoming a Medicaid provider in Florida by purchasing the surety bond you need.